 Each person's pathway through university, and their own personal success, is unique.
-At York, we recognize each student's needs and support your transition from high school or employment.
+At York, we recognize each student's needs and support your transition.
 Your options for studying at York mean a flexibility that enables you to reach your goals.

 - Full-time undergraduate students are defined as those taking more than nine credits per academic term.

 - Studying part-time during the day: